 Human resources policies and procedures are designed to improve how employees are governed within the work environment.
 Promotion policy is one of them.
 They provide a framework that allows caregivers and managers to make logical decisions and take consistent action.
 More precisely, promotional policies and procedures form part of the policy framework of any organization and are largely established to provide guidance on the overall promotion of the organization.

 Workplace promotions may be the result of a new job opening or a position re-creation of an existing position in the organization.
-Factors that should be considered in determining the eligibility of an employee’s promotion include performance level, skills, education, relevant experience and professional development.
+Factors that should be considered in determining the eligibility of an employee’s promotion include performance level, skills, education, relevant experience, and professional development.
 Learn all about the letter of promotion.

 Features a good promotion policy